National Admission Standards

 The Federation undertook a major initiative on behalf of the law societies to develop national standards for admission to the legal profession.
 The drafting of a profile of the competencies required upon entry to the profession and the development of a common standard for ensuring that applicants meet the requirement to be of good character were the goals of the first phase of the project.
 Implementation of the standards, including the identification of appropriate methods for assessing whether applicants meet the standards, has been the focus of the second phase of the project.

 In September 2012, the Council of the Federation took a major step in the development and implementation of consistent, high standards by approving the National Entry-Level Competency Profile for Lawyers and Quebec Notaries (the “National Competency Profile”).
 The National Competency Profile was developed with the assistance of law society leaders and senior staff and practitioners from across the country under the guidance of a consultant specializing in credentialing.
 The draft National Competency Profile was validated through a large-scale national survey of members of the profession to ensure that it accurately reflects the knowledge, skills, and abilities required for new members of the profession to practice competently.
-The National Competency Profile has now been adopted by 13 law societies, on the understanding that adoption is subject to the development and approval of a plan for implementation.
+The National Competency Profile was adopted by 13 law societies, on the understanding that adoption was subject to the development and approval of a plan for implementation.